kubevirt/user-guide/docs/virtual_machines/disks_and_volumes.md

 supported devices).
 These are dedicated event loop threads that perform block I/O requests and improve scalability on SMP systems.
 KubeVirt exposes this libvirt feature through the `ioThreadsPolicy` setting.
-Additionaly, each `Disk` device exposes a `dedicatedIOThread` setting.
+Additionally, each `Disk` device exposes a `dedicatedIOThread` setting.
 This is a boolean that indicates the specified disk should be allocated an exclusive IOThread that will never be shared with other disks.